jzmichal/YelpNLProject/README.md

 # NLP Analysis into what makes a Yelp Restaurant Review Useful

-The goal of this project is to gain insight into what makes a yelp restaurant review useful based off of the text.
-Given that there are many different flavors of useful reviews, we're going to try and extract the commonalities that fruitful reviews share in hopes of eventually creating a model that predicts whether or not a user's review will be useful.
+The goal of this project is to gain insight into what makes an online review useful.
+Given that there are many different styles of writing, we're going to try and extract the commonalities that the most useful reviews share in hopes of eventually creating a model that predicts how useful a review will be.

 # Notebook Summaries